 Minutes from the scrutiny meeting, said: “Members agreed the benefits of such a development for the town of Boston.

 “They acknowledged the employment benefits it would create – both in construction and thereafter in on-going supply and maintenance.

 “Consultation was agreed as being key for residents and they agreed that the additional requests for inclusion in the statement as identified, would reassure them that the scope of consultation was reasonable.”

 Cabinet members agreed with the scrutiny report’s call to improve the consultation process.

 Portfolio Holder for Environment and Chairman of Planning Committee Councillor David Brown, referencing air quality, said the council would not support any plant that would present any risk to the public.

 Deputy leader and portfolio holder for finance Councillor Aaron Spencer said he would like to see a pop-in information hub made available, similar to the information hub at the Boston Barrier site.

 The report called on the company to include approaching younger people and to provide more information on how hazardous waste would be transported.

 Documents from the organisers say the plan will contribute to Government targets.

-The project is classed as a Nationally Significant Infrastructure Project, which means it will go to the Secretary of State for a decision.
+The project is being classed as a Nationally Significant Infrastructure Project, which means it will go before the Secretary of State for a decision.